ritvikmath/jekyll-now/_posts/2017-4-23-Gun_Violence_in_USA.md

 </figure>

 * We see that the disparity level increases gradually for the most part except for at the end with the large **jump from Missouri to Massachusetts**.
-* We see that Tennessee has the lowest disparity of the displayed states and Massachusetts has the highest.
+* We see that **Tennessee has the lowest disparity of the displayed states and Massachusetts has the highest**.
 It will be interesting to see for these two states exactly what percent of crimes are solved per each race.

 <figure>
 <center>